FICTURE7/CoCSharp/CoCSharp.Proxy/README.md

 <h1>CoC# Proxy</h1>
 The CoC# proxy, a Clash of Clans proxy thats logs parsed and decrypted packets.
-CoCSharp.Proxy uses CoCSharp as its core library where most of the networking functionality are implemented.
+CoCSharp.Proxy uses CoCSharp as its core library where most of the networking functionalities are implemented.

 ## What can it do?
 It can decrypt encrypted Clash of Clans packets/messages and trys to read them.